anitguru/hugo/content/en/blog/friend-of-medium-10x.md

 * **What were the key challenges and learnings from Welcome Rain's experience?**
   * Adapting to a new platform, refining the content strategy to match the audience, and effectively learning to use the tools provided for growth and engagement.

+> ## Pay It Forward 🌟
+> Enjoyed the article? 👍💬👏📥
+> Please consider showing your appreciation by _giving us a tip_ on [Ko-fi](https://ko-fi.com/welcomerain) ☕️🎉.
+Your support helps us keep the content flowing!